Planning & Development Department

 Land Use Planning

 Land use planning includes zoning, subdivision of property, development plan review and commercial design review.
 The Planning staff administers the Comprehensive Plan, Zoning Ordinance and Subdivision Regulations.
-The staff provides support to the Planning Commission, Board of Zoning Adjustment and Historic Preservation Commission, each of which consists of five members appointed by the Mayor with the approval of the City Council.
+The staff provides support to the Planning Commission, Board of Zoning Adjustment and Historic Preservation Commission, each of which consists of citizen members appointed by the Mayor with the approval of the City Council.

-List of the 2024 Public Meeting Dates
+List of the 2025 Public Meeting Dates

 Zoning and Subdivision Regulations